blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/Standard Model/Leptons.md

 and their respective anti-particles.
 Anti-leptons have the same mass, mean lifetime and spin, but opposite electric charges.

 - An antielectron is also called a positron.

+There are 6 distinct types of leptons, and together with their anti-particle variants, there are 12 types of leptons.